About Illicit Discharge

 - Improper oil disposal

-- Grass clippings/leaves left in street
+- Grass clippings/leaves left in the street

 - Commercial car wash wastewater